github/opensource.guide/_articles/getting-started/setting-expectations.md

 Here are some examples of [reasons](http://ben.balter.com/2015/11/23/why-open-source/) why people open source their work:

-* A person wants to show off their portfolio or get feedback
+* A person wants to show off their portfolio or share their work
 * A community wants to find collaborators to shape the project and help it grow
-* A person (or company) wants others to use what they've created
-* A company wants make their code transparent
+* A company wants foster an ecosystem or make their code transparent

+## Consider contributing to a project

-If your goal is to learn how to collaborate with others or understand how open source works, you might also want to [contribute to an existing open source project](https://guides.github.com/activities/contributing-to-open-source/), rather than creating your own.
+If your goal is to learn how to collaborate with others or understand how open source works, you may want to [contribute to an existing open source project](https://guides.github.com/activities/contributing-to-open-source/) first, rather than creating your own.
 There are many active community projects who would love to help you!
 [First Timers Only](http://www.firsttimersonly.com/) and [Your First PR](https://yourfirstpr.github.io/) are a few resources that can help you get started.

+If you're representing a company whose goal is to help foster an ecosystem, you may also want to explore contributing to an existing project, rather than starting a new one.
+Many large projects, such as [Linux](https://github.com/torvalds/linux) or [Django](https://www.djangoproject.com/), have formal governance bodies (like the [Linux Foundation](https://www.linuxfoundation.org/) and the [Django Software Foundation](https://www.djangoproject.com/foundation/), respectively) where you can get involved with an ecosystem.

 ## Figure out what you need